 However, it is also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.
 CSE can happen to a child of any age, gender, ability or social status.
 Often the victim of CSE is not aware that they are being exploited and do not see themselves as a victim.
-Staff should not rely on 'checklists' alone but should make a holistic assessment of vulnerability, examining risk and protective factors as set out in the statutory guidance Working Together.
+Staff should not rely on 'checklists' alone but should make a holistic assessment of vulnerability, examining risk and protective factors as set out in the statutory guidance Working Together 2018.

 As a school we educate all staff in the signs and indicators of sexual exploitation.
-We use the sexual exploitation risk assessment form (SERAF) to identify pupils who are at risk and the DSL will share this information as appropriate with children's social care.
+We use the Child Exploitation Risk Assessment Form (CERAF) to identify pupils who are at risk and the DSL will share this information as appropriate with children's social care.